NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 * Did you get an email when the suite failed?
 * Look in the suite error files to find the error message?

-Change the account code back to 'n02-training' before continuing.
+Change the account code back to its previous setting before continuing.

 Further information about event handlers can be found in the Cylc documentation: https://cylc.github.io/doc/built-sphinx-single/index.html#eventhandling